This article may use affiliate links. Eluxe Magazine only links to products we trust.

 By Chere Di Boscio

 The founders of SeeMe, Don’t Just Look at Me want you to really see a few things.
 They want you to see that millions of women around the world are marginalised, without an income of their own.
 They want you to see that these women are often living in insecure conditions which include domestic violence.
+No wonder their motto is: See me – don’t just look at me.

 To help these women out of poverty and place them in a secure position both physically and financially, SeeMe and its associated Heart Movement were created by Caterina Occhio.
 She’s found some hefty partners supporting her enterprise, including the Dutch Ministry of Foreign Affairs.